infoshareacademy/jfddr5-bez-nazwy/README.md

 ### Product View

-Product view consists of:

--   image provided by the company
--   information section
--   list of services
--   opinions
+Product View includes more information about specific service providers with their contact information, specific services on offer as well as a comments and opinions sections for registered users.

 ![Product](./src/utils/photos/petsy3.png)

-### Reservation
+### Reservations

-To book a visit we use the React Calendar Component.
+In order to effectively achieve our MVP, we have decided to utilize the React Calendar component.

-After you will make a reservation, it will be present in your reservation list.
-You can change the date by deleting previous and adding new one.
+Any reservations made by a registered user can be managed via their reservation list page.

 ![Calendar](./src/utils/photos/petsy7.png)